Archeagus/kOS-MissionControl/README.md

 The goal of this project is to fabricate the infrastructure for a fully functional Mission Control platform to interact with and overlay the kOS interface.
-If the project becomes comprehensive enough, the final stage of the project is to produce a new Mission Control US mod that will allow users to plan, execute and monitor hands-free manned and unmanned missions with little to no actual programming in kOS.
+If the project becomes comprehensive enough, the final stage will be to produce a new Mission Control UI mod that will allow users to plan, execute and monitor hands-free manned and unmanned missions with little to no actual programming in kOS.

 If successful, a subset of features are also planned to add